 Experimenters can take advantage of both aspects.
 For example, experiments can employ more than one exposure condition.
 For instance, @kleinschmidt-jaeger2016cogsci exposed different groups of participants to six different exposure conditions with distinct VOT distributions for /b/ and /p/.
 The data were then used to contrast different parameterizations of the same change model [for additional analyses and insightful discussion, see also @kleinschmidt2020].
 While some studies have employed multiple exposure conditions in perceptual recalibration and similar paradigms [e.g., @babel2019; @sumner2011], this approach remains under-utilized, and computational analyses of the results lacking.

 Similarly, incremental testing within subjects can increase the ability to contrast the predictions of different change models.
 Even when all three change models predict the same outcome of adaptation, they can differ in the trajectory of changes they predict [for some pioneering behavioral work, see e.g., @bertelson2003; @bonte2017; @vroomen2007, and for computational models, see @kleinschmidt-jaeger2012].
-An ongoing study from one of our labs combines incremental testing with multiple exposure conditions to maximize the statistical power to fit competing representational change models. @tan-jaeger2022 exposed different groups of L1 US English participants to instances of word-initial /d/ and /t/ with VOT distributions that were shifted to different degrees relative to the distributions that are typical for L1 US English.
-Each participant was exposed to three blocks of 48 recordings each, evenly split between /d/ and /t/.
-Participants’ categorization function was assessed prior to any exposure and after the first, second, and third exposure block.
-Preliminary results suggest that representational changes (the only model tested so far) provide a good fit for the effects of the different exposure conditions but not for the incremental changes across blocks within each exposure condition.
-The particular result observed by @tan-jaeger2022 would also challenge existing change models of normalization and decision-making.
-Regardless of the specifics of those results, this demonstrates how incremental testing provides additional constraint on the space of plausible hypotheses for change mechanisms.

 In addition to considerations about exposure, researchers can also benefit from selecting _test_ stimuli to be maximally informative about changes listeners’ categorization functions.
 Paralleling our recommendations for exposure stimuli, this includes considerations about both the location and the number of test stimuli.
 For example, to detect differences between the different categorization functions, an experiment needs to employ test stimuli that are sufficiently distributed across the acoustic-phonetic space.
 This is worth emphasizing since it is typically _not_ the case in experiments on perceptual recalibration and accent adaptation.
 For perceptual recalibration, experimenters tend to target stimuli that are expected to be maximally ambiguous.
 This makes sense if the goal is to detect the _existence_ of a shift in the categorization function.
 But it is far from optimal when the goal is to fully understand changes in the shape of the categorization function (Recommendation 2).